tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 ## After

 At some point you'll want to remove everything that's still stored in the old format.
-For accounts that haven't updated yet, a new password must be generated.
+For users that haven't updated yet, a new password must be generated.
 You can either email it to them or they can rely on your password recovery service.

 {% highlight ruby %}
 require 'bcrypt'
-class RemovePasswordFromAccount < ActiveRecord::Migration
+class RemovePasswordFromUser < ActiveRecord::Migration
   def up
-    account_ids = ActiveRecord::Base.connection.
+    user_ids = ActiveRecord::Base.connection.
-      select_all('SELECT id FROM accounts WHERE bcrypt_hash IS NULL'). map { |e| e['id'] }
+      select_all('SELECT id FROM users WHERE bcrypt_hash IS NULL'). map { |e| e['id'] }
-    remove_column :accounts, :password
+    remove_column :users, :password
-    return if account_ids.blank?
+    return if user_ids.blank?

-    passwords = account_ids.length.times.
+    passwords = user_ids.length.times.
       map { SecureRandom.hex }
     bcrypt_hashes = passwords.
       map { |e| BCrypt::Password.create(e) }
-    cases = account_ids.zip(bcrypt_hashes).
+    cases = user_ids.zip(bcrypt_hashes).
       map { |a, b| "WHEN #{a} THEN '#{b}'" }
     update_sql <<-SQL
-      UPDATE accounts
+      UPDATE users
       SET bcrypt_hash = CASE id #{cases.join(' ')} END
-      WHERE id IN (#{account_ids.join(', ')})
+      WHERE id IN (#{user_ids.join(', ')})
     SQL
   end
 end